ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

   their slides are due on the Monday before their talk.
-- Students who are registered for `DOUBL 610` are responsible for ensuring that the non-CMPSC first reader for their senior comprehensive project is able to attend on assigned date for their presentation.
+- Students who are registered for `DOUBL 610` are responsible for ensuring that the non-CMPSC first reader for their senior comprehensive project is able to attend on the assigned date for their presentation.
 - A senior thesis defense includes the following components with the stated time limits
     - Senior thesis presentation: 10 minutes